NativeScript/docs-v7/docs/core-concepts/angular-application-architecture.md

 # Application Architecture

-In this article we are going to go through the core concepts of the Angular framework, with an an emphasis on the specifics of using Angular with NativeScript.
+In this article we are going to go through the core concepts of the Angular framework, with an emphasis on the specifics of using Angular with NativeScript.

 >**Note:** The best place to learn about Angular concepts is on [angular.io](https://angular.io/docs/ts/latest/).
 We are going to refer to it in many sections in this article.